Recycle your old electrical equipment

 Waste Electrical and Electronic Equipment recycling (WEEE)

 Sirius Group members dispose of over 1000 products a day, supporting the WEEE directive.
+When you purchase a new appliance from Butlers, we can arrange for the recycling of your old appliance at the same time.
 We only charge for the cost of transporting the item to be disposed.

 All new electrical and electronic equipment we sell can be recycled!
 You can tell because our products include a ‘crossed out wheeled bin symbol’ like this.